 Give it a taste.
 Good?
 Great!
 Add it to a food processor and process until it is nice and smooth.
 You can serve this right away, or let it sit awhile to allow the flavors to more fully develop.

-Want an even HOTTER version?
+- Make it spicier.
 Add in more habanero peppers, or use hotter peppers.
-Ghost peppers or 7-Pot Peppers are GREAT here.
+Ghost peppers or 7-pot peppers are GREAT here.
 You can also add a few splashes of your favorite spicy hot sauce.

 One-Pot Sweet and Spicy BBQ Chicken Wings, Grilled Steakhouse BBQ Burgers, Bacon Wrapped Shrimp.